innopolis-devops/labs/README.md

 Participants have 2 new labs every week simultaneously and 1 week to submit solutions.
 Moodle will contain presentations and deadlines.

-You are required to submit a zip file with your source code to corresponding assignment in moodle.
+You are required to submit a link to pull request to corresponding assignment in moodle.
 This is required for the university as a proof of work.

 ## Submission policy